dgerabagi/data-curation-environment/flattened_repo.md

 ---

-### Case Study 005: Proxy Server Crashes on Stream Abort
+### Case Study 005: Unhandled 'AbortError' Crashes Express.js Proxy Server

 -   **Artifacts Affected:** `A90.
 AI Ascent - server.ts (Reference).md`
 -   **Cycles Observed:** C102
--   **Symptom:** When the user clicks the "Stop" button during a streaming generation, the `aiascent.game` proxy server process crashes with an "Unhandled 'error' event" for a `DOMException [AbortError]`.
+-   **Symptom:** When a client-side "Stop" action aborts a streaming `fetch` request to an Express.js proxy that is piping a response from a downstream service (like vLLM), the entire Node.js process crashes with a `DOMException [AbortError]: This operation was aborted` and an "Unhandled 'error' event".
--   **Root Cause Analysis (RCA):** The proxy server correctly detects the client disconnection and calls `AbortController.abort()`.
-This action causes the underlying `node-fetch` request to the vLLM server to terminate.
-The `ReadableStream` from the `fetch` response, which is being piped to the client, correctly emits an `error` event with an `AbortError`.
-However, there was no `.on('error', ...)` handler attached to this stream (`nodeStream`).
-In Node.js, an unhandled `error` event on any `EventEmitter` (including streams) will bubble up and crash the entire process by default.
+-   **Root Cause Analysis (RCA):** The proxy server correctly detects the client disconnection via `res.on('close', ...)` and aborts its own `fetch` request to the downstream service.
+However, aborting an active `fetch` stream causes the underlying `ReadableStream` to emit an `error` event.
+In the proxy, the code was piping this stream directly to the client response (`nodeStream.pipe(res)`).
+When the `nodeStream` emitted the `AbortError`, there was no error handler attached to it (`nodeStream.on('error', ...)`), leading to an unhandled exception that crashed the server.
 -   **Codified Solution & Best Practice:**
-    1. Any Node.js stream that is part of an abortable operation, or is piped from another stream that can be aborted, **must** have an error event handler (`.on('error', handler)`).
+    1. Any Node.js `ReadableStream` that is being piped and has the potential to be aborted or encounter an error **must** have an error handler attached.
-    2. This handler should inspect the error.
-If it is the expected `AbortError`, it can be safely ignored or logged as an informational message.
-Any other unexpected errors should be logged as true errors.
-This prevents the expected cancellation signal from causing an unhandled exception that crashes the server.
+    2. The correct implementation is to add a `stream.on('error', (error) => { ... });` handler before calling `stream.pipe()`.
+This handler should check if the error is an expected `AbortError` and handle it gracefully (e.g., by logging an informational message) while throwing or logging any other unexpected errors.
+This prevents the process from crashing on a controlled cancellation.

 ---